L 0 (Cold multi-symptom daytime acetaminophen 325 mg / dextromethorphan 10 mg / phenylephrine 5 mg)

 Pill imprint L 0 has been identified as Cold multi-symptom daytime acetaminophen 325 mg / dextromethorphan 10 mg / phenylephrine 5 mg.

-Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of sinus symptoms; cold symptoms; cough; cough and nasal congestion; nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
+Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of cold symptoms; cough and nasal congestion; sinus symptoms; cough; pain/fever (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Acetaminophen/dextromethorphan/phenylephrine acetaminophen 325 mg / dextromethorphan 10 mg / phenylephrine 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - L 0